fofanagithub/m-m-_hedera_hackathon/README.md

 1. Review `.env` and update credentials or duplicate it to a private override such as `.env.local` before editing.
-For the hackathon judges, you can find my testnet account and my key on my Dorahack profile.